 It is always best to contact each institution that you are interested in directly to find out if there have been any changes to their admissions process.
-Additionally, go to Mrs. Franklin's website or the College Office in 224 for assistance.
+Additionally, if you need assistance, please go to the College Office in room 224.

 Texas Top 10% Rules: Admissions Process

 Local College Contacts:

 Please note that contact information changes quickly at institutions, therefore some of the information may not be complete.
 Refer directly to the institutions website.

 The University of Texas at Austin www.bealonghorn.utexas.edu

 8 Greenway Plaza, Suite 824

 Houston, TX 77046

 Texas Tech University www.ttu.edu or www.gototexastech.com (admissions website)

 Houton, Tx 77024